Top 3 Things You’ll Learn

 #2: Drug Rebates (Not) Going Away

-Another federal proposal that gained momentum in 2019 was a plan to eliminate rebate Safe Harbor protections in an effort to make prescriptions drugs more affordable for government-sponsored benefit plans.
-The administration believed that removing rebate protections would force manufacturers to lower their prices in order to compete in the market.
+Another federal proposal that gained momentum in 2019 was a plan to eliminate drug rebate Safe Harbor protections in an effort to make prescriptions drugs more affordable for government-sponsored benefit plans.
+The administration believed that removing drug rebate protections would force manufacturers to lower their prices in order to compete in the market.
 However, the reality became clear that the government would have to pay more for their programs because drug manufacturers would have to drop their prices dollar-for-dollar in order for the plan to be financially feasible – something that was not required under the ruling.

 Moving forward, drug rebates will continue to generate significant savings for employers when aligned with their formulary.
 Typically, rebate dollars go back to the plan to decide what to do: